amethyst/amethyst/README.md

 ### Extreme Multithreading

 Amethyst is based over a very powerful parallel [ECS][ecs] called Specs.
-This allows games built with Amethyst to maximize the processing power usage to make it run as smooth and as fast as possible, without the headache of multithread programming.
+This allows games built with Amethyst to maximize the available processing power to run as smoothly and as quickly as possible, without the headaches of multi-threaded programming.

 ### Clean

-By design, the amethyst engine encourages you to write clean and reusable code for your behaviours and data structures, allowing engine users to easily share useful components, thus reducing development time and cost.
+By design, the Amethyst engine encourages you to write clean and reusable code for your behaviours and data structures.
+This allows engine users to easily share useful components, thus reducing development time and cost.

 Using the [ECS][ecs] architecture, the code of games can be cleanly divided between data and behaviour, making it easy to understand what is going on, even if the game is running on a massive 64 cores processor.

 ### Community

 While we may not be feature-packed (yet!), we all strongly believe that the community-oriented side of Amethyst will thrive as we move forward!

 ## Features